ravicho/Vitis-AWS-F1-Developer-Labs/modules/module_02/README.md

 ### Preparing to run the labs

-Skip this step if the SDAccel environment is already setup.
+Skip this step if the Vitis environment is already setup.

 Before starting this module, perform a fresh reinstall of the AWS EC2 FPGA Development Kit and download the lab contents on your instance.
 Open a new terminal by right-clicking anywhere in the Desktop area and selecting **Open Terminal**, then run the following commands: